Christian

 I don’t want to be taught by teachers who are influenced by mystical or New Age ideas on prayer.
 If you do a little research, you will discover that many are.

 What does God’s Word teach us about prayer?
-Following are a few verses for you to study.
+The following are a few verses that you can study.

 “And when you pray, do not be like the hypocrites, for they love to pray standing in the synagogues and on the street corners to be seen by others.
 Truly I tell you, they have received their reward in full.
 But when you pray, go into your room, close the door and pray to your Father, who is unseen.
 Then your Father, who sees what is done in secret, will reward you.
 And when you pray, do not keep on babbling like pagans, for they think they will be heard because of their many words.
 Do not be like them, for your Father knows what you need before you ask him.